 Reaching out to institutions for grants and partnerships can provide a solid fundraising source and valuable affiliations for your nonprofit.
 A traditional way for revenue-generation in addition to individual donors, foundational grants are often a large source of growth for 501c3 organizations.

-Finding like-minded foundations and groups to join forces with can also be a great source of fundraising.
+Finding like-minded foundations and groups to join forces which can also be a great source of fundraising.
 For example, if you are a smaller, literary-minded nonprofit, you might consider applying for a grant from a larger, like-minded organization such as Poets and Writers or PEN American Center.
 One resource for finding a nonprofit to potentially partner with is the Foundation Center.

-In addition to finding larger organizations to apply for grants from, partnering with universities can be a great way to seek funding especially if you can find a program, school and/or research center that correlates to the work your organization does.
+In addition to finding larger organizations to apply for grants from, partnering with universities can be a great way to seek funding especially if you can find a program, school, and/or research center that correlates to the work your organization does.

 Coming together with another organization serves your nonprofit beyond helping to meet your financial goals.
 Collaboration around a shared cause fosters a greater sense of purpose in any endeavor.
 Imagine what could happen if all the organizations that support youth education came together to achieve their missions.
-This could happen in through various efforts such as a large-scale, co-hosted event or multi-participatory awareness campaign.
+This could happen through various efforts such as a large-scale, co-hosted event or multi-participatory awareness campaign.